 The TCP is able to transfer a continuous stream of octets in each direction between its users by packaging some number of octets into segments for transmission through the internet system.
-In this stream mode, the TCPs decide when to block and forward data at their own convenience.
-For users who desire a record-oriented service, the TCP also permits the user to submit records, called letters, for transmission.
-When the sending user indicates a record boundary (end-of-letter), this causes the TCPs to promptly forward and deliver data up to that point to the receiver.
+In general, the TCPs decide when to block and forward data at their own convenience.
+Sometimes users need to be sure that all the data they have submitted to the TCP has been transmitted.
+For this purpose a push function is defined.
+To assure that data submitted to a TCP is actually transmitted the sending user indicates that it should be pushed through to the receiving user.
+A push causes the TCPs to promptly forward and deliver data up to that point to the receiver.
+The exact push point might not be visible to the receiving user and the push function does not supply a record boundary marker.
 Reliability:

 The TCP must recover from data that is damaged, lost, duplicated, or delivered out of order by the internet communication system.
 This is achieved by assigning a sequence number to each octet transmitted, and requiring a positive acknowledgment (ACK) from the receiving TCP.
 If the ACK is not received within a timeout interval, the data is retransmitted.
 At the receiver, the sequence numbers are used to correctly order segments that may be received out of order and to eliminate duplicates.
 Damage is handled by adding a checksum to each segment transmitted, checking it at the receiver, and discarding damaged segments.
-As long as the TCPs continue to function properly and the internet system does not become completely partitioned, no transmission errors will affect the users.
+As long as the TCPs continue to function properly and the internet system does not become completely partitioned, no transmission errors will affect the correct delivery of data.
 TCP recovers from internet communication system errors.
 Flow Control:

 TCP provides a means for the receiver to govern the amount of data sent by the sender.
 This is achieved by returning a "window" with every ACK indicating a range of acceptable sequence numbers beyond the last segment successfully received.
-For stream mode, the window indicates an allowed number of octets that the sender may transmit before receiving further permission.
-For record mode, the window indicates an allowed amount of buffer space the sender may consume, this may be more than the number of data octets transmitted if there is a mismatch between letter size and buffer size.
+The window indicates an allowed number of octets that the sender may transmit before receiving further permission.
 Multiplexing: